 While only 40 minutes, the serotonin boost that fans got while watching was massive as they witnessed an admittedly nervous Johnny do his thing.
 Not only were his mixes good, including songs like ‘bad guy’ by Billie Eilish, and even a remix of NCT 127’s ‘Love Me Now,’ but seeing him in his element and doing what he has expressed an interest in was extremely rewarding.
 NCTzens trended #DJ_JOHNNY_SUNNYSIDEUP worldwide, and a highlight was getting to watch Mark’s dancing on the sidelines, being the perfect hype man for Johnny the entire time.

 If that wasn’t enough, the boys also performed two individual songs for fans.
 One was a new song called ‘Bad Smell’ that they had finished only a couple hours before going live.
 The other was a live performance of ‘QTAH,’ a project that the pair had released back in May.

 Behind The Scenes

 The hype around Johnny’s set hasn’t died down either.
 This past week, a new episode of JCC released, showing how much preparation Johnny did for his live performance.
-It looks at all the preparations that go into a set, from practicing to choosing the songs, and also some insight into how Johnny’s mind works when it comes to music; we see this when a clip shows him taking into consideration that EDM may not be music his fans are too familiar with, thus him tiring to come up with a combination of songs that will work and appeal to them.
+It looks at all the preparations that go into a set, from practicing to choosing the songs, and also some insight into how Johnny’s mind works when it comes to music; we see this when a clip shows him taking into consideration that EDM may not be music his fans are too familiar with, thus him trying to come up with a combination of songs that will work and appeal to them.